blepping/comfyui_overly_complicated_sampling/README.md

 * `supreme_avg`: The model is called at least once per step (and possibly additional times for higher order samplers).
 Each substep shares the first model call result.
 The results are averaged together. *Note*: Since the first model call is shared and the initial input is the same for each substep, there is no point in running multiple identical substeps.
 Also note: This merge strategy doesn't work well with non-ancestral samplers (i.e. dpmpp_2m or any sampler with `eta: 0`).
 * `overshoot`: The model is called at least once per step.
 It will sample steps equal to the number of substeps, starting from the current step.
 Then it will restart back to the expected step.
 * `lookahead`: Similar to `overshoot`, it samples ahead based on the number of substeps.
 The last model prediction is used to do a Euler step to the expected step. *Note:* Very experimental, likely to change in the future.
+* `pingpong`: Works similar to `overshoot` and `lookahead` methods except it does a pingpong sampler style step to the expected sigma.
 * `dynamic`: Allows specifying the group parameters as an expression to be evaluated.
 See below.

 **Dynamic Groups**: When `merge_method` is set to `dynamic` you must specify a `dynamic` block in the text parameters.
 The dynamic block may be either a string with the expression or a list of objects with an (optional) `when` key and a (required) `expression` key.
 The expression should return a dictionary of parameters you can set in the node (including both keys/values from the text parameters and widgets in the node).
 The first matching item will be used.
 Example: